INDA24PlusPlus/avj-chess/README.md

 `Game::new(fen: Option<String>) -> Game` - Creates and initializes a new game with standard values.
 Pass in None to have completely empty board or pass in fen string to initialize board from fen string.

+`Game::game_over()` - Returns if a game is over by returning the color of the winner.
+Doe not take into account stalemates

 ## Functions

 `get_legal_moves(board: Board, x: i32, y: i32, color: Color) -> Vec<Move>`